Maison Margiela: Purchase by OTB

 In 1994 the New York Times commented on the company's influence by writing that its "made-over flea-market clothes put an end to the conspicuous consumption [of the fashion industry] of the 1980s."
 That year Maison Martin Margiela debuted its first period pieces.
 In 1998, Maison Martin Margiela debuted a menswear collection, known as line 10.
 Maison Martin Margiela oversaw creative direction of womenswear for the French design house Hermès from 1997 until 2003, with the design team working under Hermès chairman Jean-Louis Dumas.

 In 2002, Maison Martin Margiela was acquired by the OTB Group, a holding company led by Renzo Rosso, also owner of the Italian fashion label Diesel.
 In December 2004, Maison Martin Margiela moved into a new headquarters in an eighteenth-century convent in Paris' 11th arrondissement.
 The interior of the headquarters and furniture were painted entirely white with emulsion, creating an aged look.
 In addition to the white surroundings, employees all wear "blouse blanche", white coats traditionally worn by couture craftsmen.
 The white coats are both a nod to history and aesthetics, as well as an equalizer, as all employees wear them, regardless of title.
 Maison Martin Margiela debuted its first haute couture collection in 2006.
 By the summer of 2008 there were 14 Margiela boutiques.

+Maison Martin Margiela hair scarf made in 2009 for the 20th anniversary of the house.